senaite/senaite.docker/README.md

 ## Usage

-Choose either single Plone instance or ZEO cluster.
+Choose either single SENAITE instance or ZEO cluster.

 **It is inadvisable to use following configurations for production.**